-Forster’s teaching load has been reduced so she can concentrate more fully as the director of learning services on the entire student body and the school’s new student support services.
+“The rest of the day is spent working with students one-to-one or in small groups or supporting teachers and students in their classrooms,” she said, whose teaching load has been reduced so she can concentrate more fully on the entire student body and the school’s new student support services.

-“When I got to the Academy three years ago, I was hired in as a learning specialist,” said Forster, who received her master’s degree in education and teaching certifications from Cabrini University in Radnor, Pennsylvania.
-“Now, we are rebranding my title as director of student services so parents know that I am here to help all students, not just those who need special assistance.”
+“When I arrived at the Academy three years ago, I was hired in as a learning specialist,” said Forster, who received her master’s degree in education and teaching certifications from Cabrini University in Radnor, Pennsylvania.
+“We decided to expand my role this year to the Director of Student Services, so parents know that I’m here to help all students, not just those who need special assistance.”

 Great [group] expectations

-“We also have a ‘Caught with Character’ board where students are acknowledged for being super respectful, responsible, and safe.
-For example, helping a friend clean up a mess at lunch without being asked by an adult to help,” she said.
+“We have a ‘Caught with Character’ board where students are acknowledged for being respectful, responsible and safe.
+For example, helping a friend clean up a mess at lunch without being asked to do so by an adult,” she said.
 “This year, I will lead a full committee of teachers and administrators to develop newer and more engaging character lessons for the whole school.
-I hope by forming the committee we will come up with even more meaningful and passionate work for the students.”
+I hope that we will come up with even more meaningful and passionate work for our students.”

 But when it comes to what Forster spends the majority of her time on, she says by far it’s the one-to-one interaction with Academy students.

-“All of my lessons are based on the Orton-Gillingham approach to reading, which is using all five senses to learn phonemic patterns and words.
-For example, I will introduce a pattern, such as initial r-blends: ‘br, cr, tr, fr, etc.’ We’ll review the sound cards by stating the letter names and the sounds (BR says /br/).
-Then, I will introduce a tactile item or food that the child can associate with the sound.
-Recently, I made smoothies with a young student to introduce r-blends.
+“All my lessons are based on the Orton-Gillingham approach to reading, which is using all five senses to learn phonemic patterns and words.
+For example, I will introduce a pattern, such as initial r-blends: ‘br, cr, tr, fr, etc.’ We’ll review the sound cards by stating the letter names and sounds (BR says /br/).
+Then, I’ll introduce a tactile item or food that the child can associate with the sound.
+Recently, I made smoothies with a student when I introduced r-blends.
 Fruit (FR says /fr/) is a blend and we blended fruit together to make one drink, which is just like what we do with our blends in the English language.
 Two sounds blend together to make one sound, so instead of /f/ and /r/ we ‘blend it’ together and say /fr/.”

 A different kind of learning specialist